 Faculty leaders must obtain original receipts and maintain an expense list for all payments made on behalf of the program (except for individual meals under most circumstances, as detailed below).
 Faculty also should produce digital copies of all receipts, either as scanned files or photographs.
 For any expenses for which leaders cannot obtain receipts, they must record the expenses on an expense list, along with an item description, the currency used, and the date and cost of the transaction; and produce a digital copy as proof of purchase (such as a photograph of a price tag).
 If leaders exchange currency while on the study tour, they should submit bank receipts that reflect the exchange rate for the transaction along with the other expenditure receipts.

 Individual meals accounting operates differently from other program expenses.
-As long as faculty do not spend over U.S. Department of State per diem limits or their budgeted amounts, they do not need to collect receipts or record expenses for individual meals.
+As long as faculty do not spend over their budgeted amounts, they do not need to collect receipts or record expenses for individual meals.
 If in doubt, faculty should procure receipts and record transactions for all spending.

-If they have any remaining programs funds at the end of the tour, they must exchange these funds into U.S. dollars and return them in full to the OIP Accountants with their receipts and expense lists.
-If faculty plan to travel after their tour's termination, or otherwise do not plan to be in Manhattan within this reconciliation window, they may submit their receipts and expense lists electronically to the OIP Accountants.
+If they have any remaining program funds in cash at the end of the tour, they must exchange these funds into U.S. dollars and return them in full to the ASC Accountants with their receipts and expense lists.
+If faculty plan to travel after their tour's termination, or otherwise do not plan to be in Manhattan within this reconciliation window, they may submit their receipts and expense lists electronically to the ASC Accountants.

 If there is a deficit in faculty leader expenses determined after reconciliation of costs, the faculty leader, in consultation with Education Abroad, has the following options to account for the actual deficit:

 - Use personal funds